clubgamma/Spotify-UI-Clone-Flutter/CONTRIBUTING.md

 1. If you are new to Git and GitHub, it is advisable that you go through [GitHub For Beginners](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1/) **before** moving to ahead.

+2. Pick any issue you want to work on from the [issues](https://github.com/clubgamma/Spotify-UI-Clone-Flutter/issues), discuss with maintainer on issue and then start.

 2. Fork the project on GitHub.
     [Help Guide to Fork a Repository](https://help.github.com/en/articles/fork-a-repo/).